Ruslan/discord-forward-channel/Readme.md

+This application can repost all messages from any public discord channel to your server discord channel.

+No bot or announces permissions required on source channel.
+But for your server it uses bot api.

 1. Invite bot to your discord
 2. Check source channel id (last number from URL)
 3. Check target channel id (last number from URL)